skornehl/docker-workshop/slides195-best-practice..md

     ENV PATH /usr/local/nginx/bin:$PATH
     ```
 - Provide needed env vars for services eg. Postgres PGDATA
-- Use for version numbers and pathes (like constant vars)
+- Use for version numbers and paths (like constant vars)

 ## Copy
 - Beware of using ADD instead of COPY